14"/50 (35.6 cm) Mark 7, Mark 11 and Mark B

 The problems with dispersion experienced with the 14"/50 (35.6 cm) Mark 4 guns seem to have been corrected with these rebuilt weapons.
+The Mark 7 reduced the chamber size in order to minimize the air gap between the powder bags and the base of the shell and this alone reduced 12-gun pattern size down to less than 700 yards (640 m).
 At Surigao Strait, USS Tennessee (BB-43) and USS California (BB-44) reported pattern sizes of 300 to 400 yards (275 to 365 m) for six and nine gun salvos at 20,000 yards (18,300 m), which was not appreciably different than that achieved by the newer battleships during the war.

 The 14"/50 (35.6 cm) Mark B was the original gun intended for the North Carolina (BB-55) class battleships.
 This weapon was the most powerful 14" (35.6 cm) gun ever designed by the United States and it was considerably simpler and lighter than the older 14"/50 (35.6 cm) gun.
 The prototype of this weapon was never completed as its development was abandoned when the 14" (35.6 cm) treaty limit was rescinded in 1937, allowing these new battleships to be armed with 16"/45 (40.6 cm) guns.
 For this reason, the 14" (35.6 cm) Mark B design was never assigned a standard numerical Mark designation.